 -Is there a bathroom?
 No, what you drink you must hold in you until we return.
-Before your tour begins we strong encourage everyone to use the bathroom located in the Port Terminal by California Rollin, Abbotts Custard and Bill Grays whether you have to go at that point or not.
+Before your tour begins we strong encourage everyone to “empty the tanks” at the bathroom located in the Port Terminal by California Rollin, Abbotts Custard and Bill Grays whether you have to go at that point or not.
 No peeing into the river under any circumstances

 -Do we make any stops?
-Potentially, depending on dock space.
+Potentially it is your call.
+Unlike on the bikes where you go bar hopping this is a party boat.
+If you do want to stop at a bar it is more of a get off get a drink, do a shot, use the bathroom and return to the boat.
+You are able to bring drinks back onto the boat so you do not spend time finishing up your drinks inside.
+This also depends on dock space.
 The boat is over 32 feet long and 12 feet wide so it does not fit in most boat slips.
 But if we spot a boat slip that will fit us available then we will ask the organizer if you want to go then.
-ROC Harbor Clam Company and O”Laughlins are 2 with the easiest dock spaces for the boat to go into.
+ROC Harbor Clam Company is the most popular stop on the tour.

 -Are minors allowed on the tour?
 Children must weight 75lbs so that can safely float in our special coast guard approved life jackets.
 The life jackets you have for your families boat will not satisfy coast guard requirements.
 We have only 3 childrens life jackets and you must let us know ahead of time that they will be coming so we have them on board for your tour.